-If you are not eligible for food assistance benefits, you will receive a notice that explains why.
+If you are not eligible for SNAP benefits, you will receive a notice that explains why.
 If you think you are eligible, call or visit the DHS office.
 If you feel you have been denied incorrectly, you may request a Fair Hearing.
-It does not cost any money to request a fair hearing.
+It does not cost any money to request a Fair Hearing.

-Visit HERE for information on your rights and for non-discrimination clause.
+Visit USDA Food & Nutrition Service for information on your rights and to view USDA Non-Discrimination Statement

 Also you may not purchase any nonfood items, such as: